soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-ti.md

 - **If your organization previously had Office 365 Threat Intelligence (but not Office 365 Advanced Threat Protection) as an add-on** to another Office 365 subscription, then you will have Office 365 Advanced Threat Protection Plan 2.
 This includes Office 365 Advanced Threat Protection Plan 1 and Threat investigation and response capabilities.

 - **If your organization previously had Office 365 Advanced Threat Protection (but not Office 365 Threat Intelligence) as an add-on** to another Office 365 subscription, then you will have Office 365 Advanced Threat Protection Plan 1.
-This includes Office 365 Advanced Threat Protection (but not Threat investigaiton and response capabilities).
+This includes Office 365 Advanced Threat Protection (but not Threat investigation and response capabilities).

-For more information, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/en-us/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#whats-new-in-office-365-advanced-threat-protection-atp)
+For more information, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#whats-new-in-office-365-advanced-threat-protection-atp)

 ## Get started with threat investigaiton and response capabilities